SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/elasticsearch-opentelemetry.md

 </TabItem>
 <TabItem value="macOS">

 1. Copy the yaml file to `/etc/otelcol-sumo/conf.d/` folder in the Elasticsearch instance which needs to be monitored.
-2. Restart the otelcol-sumo process using the below command
+2. Restart the otelcol-sumo process using:
 ```sh
  otelcol-sumo --config /etc/otelcol-sumo/sumologic.yaml --config "glob:/etc/otelcol-sumo/conf.d/*.yaml"
 ```